facelessuser/wcmatch/docs/src/markdown/glob.md

 `GLOBSTAR` enables the feature where `**` matches zero or more directories.

-!!! new "New 3.0"
-    `GLOBSTAR` will no longer match or traverse symlink directories.
-This models the recent behavior in Bash 5.0.
-To crawl symlink directories, the new [`FOLLOW`](#follow) flag must be enabled.

 #### `glob.FOLLOW, glob.L` {: #follow}

 `FOLLOW` will cause [`GLOBSTAR`](#globstar) patterns (`**`) to match and traverse symlink directories.

-!!! new "New 3.0"
-    `FOLLOW` was added in 3.0.

 #### `glob.REALPATH, glob.P` {: #realpath}